Citizens of many countries are eligible for receiving their visitor’s visa upon arrival at the major airports in Iran.

 For assistant please contact our Tourist Assistant Program at +98 21 24521 888.

 Dial 110 for Police, 125 for Medical Emergencies and 115for the Fire Department.

 Please note that in many cases there will not be an English speaking personnel for assistance.

 You can contact our Iran Tourism Assistant Program at +98 21 24521 888 for assistant.

 As for any element of a culture, food can tell a lot about the people and their ways of life.
-The food in Iran is very diverse and although there are many middle eastern influences, surely each dish is unique to Iran and only Iran.
-It is perhaps due to the complex history and the settlements of many different peoples and cultures all throughout the history that makes this region and the food very different.
+The food in Iran is very diverse, and although there are many middle eastern influences, surely each dish is unique to Iran and only Iran.
+Perhaps due to the complex history and the settlements of many different peoples and cultures, this region and the food are very different.

-You can expect variety of flavors created by the mixtures of vegetables and herbs in Persian food.
+You can expect various flavors created by the mixtures of vegetables and herbs in Persian food.
 You may have heard about the extensive use of Saffron, but did you hear about the use of pomegranate in stews with grinned walnuts?
-It’s called Fesenjoon and you can’t get enough of it!
-How about pickled olives using again pomegranates and walnut?
-Its called Zeitoon Parvardeh and you must try it.
-And the infamous Tah-Dig which is a crispy half-burnt rice which grantees love at first taste!
-Pestacho, Carmadon, Barbary to name a few other ingredients that are widely and uniquely used in Iran.
+It's called Fesenjoon, and you can't get enough of it!
+How about pickled olives using pomegranates and walnut again?
+It's called Zeitoon Parvardeh, and you must try it.
+And the infamous Tah-Dig is a crispy half-burnt rice that grantees love at first taste!
+Pistachio, Carmadon, and Barbary to name a few other ingredients that are widely and uniquely used in Iran.

-You can check the article for more information on food and a guide for places to eat.
+You can check the article for more information on food and a guide to places to eat.

-There are also variety of restaurants and shops that vegetarians and vegans can go and enjoy the dishes that are delicious and creatively crafted.
+There are also a variety of restaurants and shops where vegetarians and vegans can go and enjoy delicious and creatively crafted dishes.